This tutorial covers:

 const jobId = eventBody["jobId"];

-Also, since the Lambda response would be used as it is by the API Gateway, you need to format the response to a JSON REST API response that includes the status code, status, headers, and response body.
+Because the Lambda response would be used as-is by the API Gateway, you need to format the response to a JSON REST API response that includes the status code, status, headers, and response body.
 Therefore, you stringify and add the actual response under the body

-parameter of the JSON object as shown below.
+parameter of the JSON object as shown here:

 {